 We have 22 fire stations in the county and provide a 24 hour a day service 365 days a year.

 Our Integrated Risk Management Plan (IRMP) sets out how we deliver and are improving our services.

-As part of Northamptonshire Fire and Rescue Service’s process of continuous improvement, a full review of fire cover in 2018.
+As part of Northamptonshire Fire and Rescue Service’s (NFRS) process of continuous improvement, we undertook a full review of fire cover in 2018.
 We proposed the introduction of new standards of response within the draft IRMP; following consultation in early 2019, the IRMP then became live in April 2019.

 The standards of response not only deal with responding to emergency incidents, but ensure proactive work to reduce risk is captured, along with how performance will be monitored and where possible improved.

 These new standards provide greater transparency around out the level of service that you can expect and will enable greater accountability, as this is comparable to other services.